ssorj/quiver/impls/README.md

 indicated by the `body-size` parameter.
 The `x` must be a single byte, not a multi-byte Unicode character.

+### Message Settlement

+Message settlement tracking requires that a client library provides access to settlement disposition tags.
+Not all libraries have an this capability.

+Implementations that support message settlement tracking must print settlement records for the first message and for every 256th message thereafter.

+The following clients currently support message settlement tracking:

+- qpid-proton-c
+- qpid-proton-python
 <!--
 XXX message format